lukasturcani/stk/docs/source/basic_examples.rst

 accessed to speed up the implemention of new and arbitrary topology graphs (as shown below).
 The exact details of how vertices can be used to implement new topology graphs depends on the topology graph, so read that documentation for further examples.
-For cages, you would read the documentation of :class:`.Cage`.
+For metal complexes, you would read the documentation of :class:`.MetalComplex`.

 .. testcode:: creating-new-topology-graphs-with-existing-vertices